 - tie (n.)

-- Old English teag, "cord, band, thong, fetter," literally "that with which anything is tied," from Proto-Germanic *taugo (cognates: Old Norse taug "tie," tygill "string"), from PIE *deuk- "to pull, to lead" (cognates: Old English teon "to draw, pull, drag;" see duke (n.)).
+- Old English teag, "cord, band, thong, fetter," literally "that with which anything is tied," from Proto-Germanic *taugo (source also of Old Norse taug "tie," tygill "string"), from PIE *deuk- "to pull, to lead" (source also of Old English teon "to draw, pull, drag;" see duke (n.)).

 Figurative sense is recorded from 1550s.
 Sense of "cravat, necktie" (usually a simple one knotted in front) first recorded 1761.
 The railway sense of "cross-beam between and beneath rails to keep them in place" is from 1857, American English.
 Meaning "equality between competitors" is first found 1670s, from notion of a connecting link.
 Tie-breaker is recorded from 1938.